cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -   **Toggle Annotation Selection** allows you to turn off/on annotation selection.
 It is turned off by default.

--   **Toggle Node Label Selection** allows you to turn off/on node label selection.
+-   **Toggle Label Selection** allows you to turn off/on node/edge label selection.
 It is turned off by default.

 -   **Hide Navigator** lets you hide the Navigator ("bird's eye view").